How to speak French fast

 how to learn french fast

-Consistency is key, just like exercising.
+Consistency is key in language learning, just as it is in exercising.
 A 20-minute jog every day is better than a three-hour cardio session every two weeks.

 When learning French, you have to break it into manageable segments and keep up regular practice to see long-term results.